My name is Eloisa de Leon and I live in New York City.

 I was initiated into Transcendental Meditation at age 18 (1971) and attended their three-month Teacher Training course (phase 1) in Fairfield, IA just before the birth of my daughter who was coincidentally born on Maharishi Mahesh Yogi’s birthday!
 I learned the practice of Mindfulness through many sittings and mindfulness walks with Zen Buddhist Master, Thich Nhat Hanh.
 I do not follow any religion; I follow my heart.
 And I am deeply grateful for all of the teachers who have graced my path.

 I am a founding member of the San Diego Reiki Corps and for five years I served on their Reiki team at Sharp’s Memorial Hospital for Oncology patients.
-Once I moved to NYC, I joined the volunteer team at You Can Thrive in NYC, for women with breast cancer.
+In NYC, I served five years on the volunteer healing team at You Can Thrive, providing Reiki to women with breast cancer.

 From 2016 – 2018, I served in the Peace Corps in Guatemala, working with educators in rural schools.
-I was even able to teach educators and their students, the Emotional Freedom Technique (EFT)!
+I even taught educators and students the Emotional Freedom Technique (EFT)!
 Outside of my Peace Corps work, I taught Reiki and offered Reiki sessions.
 The role of a Peace Corps Volunteer is three-fold: provide technical assistance according to the needs of the area and its people; help host country national understand the diversity of U.S. culture; and help Americans understand and appreciate the culture of your country of service.
 There is no age limit for Peace Corps Volunteers – but you must be in good health and have the education or commensurate experience required for the position you seek.

 Currently, I serve as a Volunteer Advocate in Mt.
 Sinai Beth Israel Hospital’s Victim Services Program.
 I provide support to people who arrive in the emergency room after a sexual assault or domestic violence.
 I am humbled by the resilience of patients and the dedication of social workers and staff who run the program.